Stanford University Scholarships (2025–2026) | Cost, Aid & Hidden Funding

 Quick FAQ

 Is admission automatic?
-No. Students must apply to their department’s honors track or to an interdisciplinary program with a proposal and faculty support.
+No. Students must apply to their department’s honors track or to an interdisciplinary program with a proposal and faculty support; deadlines vary by department.

 Does it add time to the degree?
-No. Honors requirements are built into the normal four-year plan.
+No. Honors fits into the four-year plan; thesis deadlines usually in senior spring.

 Disclaimer: VPUE grant amounts reflect 2024–2025 published figures.
-Stanford will update 2025–2026 amounts in November.
-Families should verify current award levels before applying.
+Stanford will update 2025–26 amounts in November.
+Families should verify current award levels and deadlines at their department and via the VPUE portal.

 Final Thoughts